0-ana/guardian-dogs/README.md

 ## Wireframes

 Balsamiq Wireframes were used as the initial idea for design of the website.
-In the end, it didn't turn out exactly the same as in the pictures because of the appearance itself.
+In the end, it didn't turn out exactly the same as in the pictures because I have changed my mind.

 * Home page